NPR: Music programming

-Notable public radio programs not affiliated with NPR
+Public radio programs not affiliated with NPR

 Many programs broadcast on U.S. public radio stations are not affiliated with NPR.
 If these programs are distributed by another distributor, a public radio station must also affiliate with that network to take that network's programming.

 American Public Media (APM) and Public Radio Exchange (PRX; which also merged with Public Radio International in 2018) are other major public radio production and distribution organizations with distinct missions, and each competes with the other and NPR for programming slots on public radio stations.

 Most public radio stations are NPR member stations and many are affiliate stations of APM and PRX at the same time.
 The organizations have different governance structures and missions and relationships with stations.